Selecting a mixed breed is a great option if you’re not quite sure which type of dog will work for you and your family.

 This is a condition where the blood sugar in your dog is much lower than it should be.
 It can be dangerous for dogs like greyhounds with such a high metabolism.

-If you notice your dog is overly lethargic and doesn’t want to go on walks, you should consult with your vet and probably get their blood tested.
+If you notice your dog is overly lethargic and doesn’t want to go on walks, you should consult your vet and probably get their blood tested.

 Summary